 Employee surveys are often seen as a yearly to-do item hastily checked off or even totally ignored.
 Unfortunately, they’re not always seen as the essential tools they are to understanding company culture and employee engagement.

+Many businesses focus on how to engage customers—which is great.
+But they forget it's equally important to engage their own teams.
 So let’s give the employee engagement surveys the love they deserve!
-In this article, we’ll talk about why they’re critical and how you can get the maximum impact and insight out of them.
+In this article, we’ll talk about why employee engagement surveys are critical and how you can get the maximum impact and insight out of them.

 Highly engaged organizations are more likely than other organizations to measure engagement, and they are more likely to measure it more than once a year.